pieroproietti/penguins-eggs/WAY-TO-ALPINE.md

 in my case about 500 M.

-Removed the problem of users creation and introducing `syslinux` package to get `isolinux.bin` for the ISO, I was able to create both a `filesystem.squashfs` which should work, and an ISO image starting on BIOS, but not booting becouse the lacks of the lacks of a valid `initramfs-lts`.
+Removed the problem of users creation and introducing `syslinux` package to get `isolinux.bin` for the ISO, I was able to create both a `filesystem.squashfs` which should work, an ISO image starting on BIOS - I put inside `/live` the current `initramfs-lts` without try to adapt it.
+The ISO boot correctly, on BIOS, but of course don't load `filesystem.squashfs` and abort.

 Resulting ISO file size is under 600M, with xfce, code-oss, and all the materials for eggs.